chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 > **NOTE:** Columns such as `FILE_VISIBILITY`, `SUBMITTED_BY`, and `SUBMITTED_ON` are for *demonstration purposes only*.
 They are not required.

 An ORDS Endpoint has been created (with the below Resource Handler code).
+The following conditions exist:

 - The endpoint expects multiple files and form data *in a `JSON` format* (i.e., the use of the `:body_json` implicit parameter).
-- The `ORDS.BODY_FILE_COUNT` function will be used to count the total files in the `POST` request.
+- The `ORDS.BODY_FILE_COUNT` function will be used to count the total files of the `POST` request.
-- The `ORDS.GET_BODY_FILE` procedure will be used to store, in session, the files.
+- The `ORDS.GET_BODY_FILE` procedure will be used to store, in session, these files.

 The following code example then performs an `INSERT` on the `DEMO_TABLE` and relies upon various HTP procedures to "print" the results to a user, client, or application.